gnulag/gnulag.net/README.md

   Is as straight as he is white, and he's white AF.(LIES (allegedly)).
 * **xi**: Author of our bot (vini).
 In a toxic relationship with baguettes.
 FreeBSD shill.
 Fuchsia shill.
 Writes segfaults in C that only compile on **FreeBSD** UPDATE: has committed the NodeJS heresy.
 Now his bot, **jesi**, works on linux, too.
 * **crystalmett**: Turn-ons: OPSEC Turn-offs: [TRIPLE REDACTED AND BURNED FOR GOOD MEASURE]
+* **[skg](https://en.wikipedia.org/wiki/Apple_Lisa)**: ウィーブ, Pretends to understand Japanese, actually kinda understands japanese, wants to live in japan someday, dont fuck with my bio you morons(no u), Resident weeb and connoisseur of all anime.
+Other resident fuccboi (seriously, MacOS bad).
+Possibly owns anal beads, freeballs it every once in a while, wants the longest bio to assert dominance over the other virgin bios, would also occasionally not turn down the notion of being a cute anime girl, is now a real anime girl.
+Formerly AndroidKitKat.
+* **pta2002**: Idiot kid.
+Actually a genius.
+Plays plastic guitar, ~~but would love to play actual guitar~~ **UPDATE**: plays actual guitar too.
+Likes BSPWM, Fedora, and allegedly codes in Go in his spare time, only to complain about it afterwards.
+Has a crush on Link, ~~no~~ ~~full~~ half homo.
+* **A_Dragon**: Resident nazi mod.
+Eats babies.
+Surprisingly good guy.
+Other resident furry.
+Ask him what his name stands for.
 ## Bots

 * **DukeTogo**: Best not to talk to it.
 If provoked, it will BTFO you in microseconds. ~~Says **AndroitKitKat** (now skg) is gay and seems not to know about **browndawg**.~~